Diffusion Recommender Models and the Illusion of Progress: A Concerning Study of Reproducibility and a Conceptual Mismatch: Results

 \begin{itemize} \item \emph{Datasets}: We report which datasets were used in the paper, which preprocessing and splitting strategies were applied, and if there is any justification for the selection of the datasets. \item \emph{Artifact Availability and Consistency}: Here, we evaluate the availability and consistency of the shared artifacts, including source code, data, and model checkpoints. \item \emph{Methodological Issues}: In this section, we investigate if there are any potential methodological issues in the experimental setup, \eg in terms of hyperparameter tuning. \item \emph{Reproducibility}: We analyze the reproducibility of the results reported in the original papers, assessed through multiple re-runs using the original artifacts and experimental protocol. \item \emph{Benchmarking Results}: Here, we report the outcomes of a comparative evaluation of the proposed model against well-tuned baseline models. \end{itemize}

 Overall, we conducted an extensive set of experiments.
 We report the results of approximately 580 trained models, which correspond to a total of 10,282 models when accounting for hyperparameter optimization.
 The total computational time sums up to 1.87 years.
 In this section, we highlight representative experimental results for each examined paper to keep our presentation concise and focused.
-The complete results are provided in Appendix \ref{app:complete-results}, and we publicly share the source code used for all experiments on GitHub.\footnote{Will be provided on a public permanent GitHub repository upon acceptance~\url{https://anonymous.4open.science/r/reproducibility-recsys-diffusion-B155/}}
+The complete results are provided in Appendix \ref{app:complete-results}, and we publicly share the source code used for all experiments on GitHub.\footnote{\url{https://github.com/remaplab/TORS26_Reproducibility-DDPMs}}